Tex Avery: Influence and legacy

-Avery's influence can be seen in modern cartoons such as Who Framed Roger Rabbit, The Ren & Stimpy Show, Animaniacs, The Mask, SpongeBob SquarePants, and Cat Burglar.
-An Avery-esque cowboy character bore his name in the otherwise unrelated series The Wacky World of Tex Avery.
-Avery's work has been featured on shows such as The Tex Avery Show and Cartoon Alley.
+Although Tex Avery was no longer alive to experience the renaissance age of animation from the late-1980s to onwards, his own works were completely rediscovered, began to receive widespread attention, and were widely praised by the modern animation and modern film communities.
+His work also influenced modern cartoons such as Who Framed Roger Rabbit, Tiny Toon Adventures, The Ren & Stimpy Show, the Genie from Aladdin, Animaniacs, Rocko's Modern Life, The Mask, SpongeBob SquarePants, Courage the Cowardly Dog, and Cat Burglar.
+An Avery-esque cowboy cartoon character bore Avery's name in the otherwise animated series The Wacky World of Tex Avery.
+Tex Avery's work has been featured on The Tex Avery Show and Cartoon Alley.

-In the mid-1990s, Dark Horse Comics released a trio of three-issue miniseries that were openly labelled tributes to Avery's MGM cartoons, Wolf & Red, Droopy, and Screwy Squirrel, in which other characters make appearances in the comics such as George and Junior, Spike, and the one-shot characters.
-Tex Avery, unlike most Warner Bros. directors, kept many original title frames of his cartoons; several were otherwise lost due to Blue Ribbon Reissues.
+In the mid-1990s, Dark Horse Comics released a trio of three-issue miniseries that were openly labelled tributes to Avery's MGM cartoons, Wolf & Red, Droopy, and Screwy Squirrel, in which his characters make appearances in the comics such as those from George and Junior and Spike.
+Avery, unlike most Warner Bros. directors, kept many original title cards of his cartoons; several were otherwise lost due to Blue Ribbon Reissues.
 Rare prints and art containing original titles and unedited animation from Avery's MGM and Warner Bros. cartoons are now usually sold on eBay or in the collections of animators and cartoon enthusiasts.
-In 2008, France issued three postage stamps honoring Tex Avery for his 100th birthday, depicting Droopy, the redheaded showgirl, and the Wolf.
+In 2008, France issued three postage stamps honoring Tex Avery for his 100th birthday, depicting Droopy, Red, and the Wolf.

-All of his MGM shorts were released in a North American MGM/UA laserdisc set called The Compleat Tex Avery.
-While two cartoons in the set were edited versions---the blackface gags in Droopy's Good Deed and Garden Gopher---others, including the controversial Uncle Tom's Cabaña and Half-Pint Pygmy were included intact (although they were removed from the Region 2 DVD release, now out of print).
+All of his MGM shorts were released in a North American MGM/UA laserdisc set called The Compleat [sic] Tex Avery.
+While two cartoons in the set were edited (the blackface gags in Droopy's Good Deed and Garden Gopher), others, including the controversial Uncle Tom's Cabaña and Half-Pint Pygmy, were included intact; the latter were removed from the Region 2 DVD release, now out of print.
 Several of his cartoons were released on VHS, in four volumes of Tex Avery's Screwball Classics, two VHS Droopy collections, and various inclusions on MGM animation collection releases, with many gags left in that had been edited out for television.